evias/nem-php-examples/readme.md

 The laravel application *is only a wrapper* to provide with a web application that can be served on any of Apache or Nginx.
 Please use composer as mentioned in the following section.

+This package is currently unmaintained as I am planning an upgrade to integrate lately released Catapult features.

 # Usage

 ## Step 1: (Required) Installation